South African arm of Japan's NTT acquires French firm

-BRIEF-ZTE's trading in A-shares to resume after board approves stock incentive plan

-* Says trading in A-shares to resume on April 25 after board approves stock incentive plan

-JOHANNESBURG Feb 4 The South African unit of Japan's NTT Corp said on Tuesday it had bought French IT company NextiraOne for an undisclosed amount, as part of a plan to double its annual revenue by 2018.
+JOHANNESBURG The South African unit of Japan's NTT Corp (9432.T) said on Tuesday it had bought French IT company NextiraOne for an undisclosed amount, as part of a plan to double its annual revenue by 2018.

 Dimension Data said in a statement it had acquired privately held NextiraOne, expanding its European presence to 16 countries from ten.